 Seven ways to help maintain your brain health

 Studies show that healthy behaviors, which can prevent some kinds of cancer, type 2 diabetes, and heart disease, may also reduce your risk for cognitive decline.
 Although age, genetics, and family history can’t be changed, the Lancet Commission on dementia prevention, intervention, and care suggests that addressing risk factors may prevent or delay up to 40% of dementia cases.

 - Quit smoking.
 Quitting smoking now may help maintain brain health and can reduce your risk of heart disease, cancer, lung disease, and other smoking-related illnesses.
 Free quitline: 1-800-QUIT-NOW (1-800-784-8669).

 - Maintain a healthy blood pressure level.
 Tens of millions of American adults have high blood pressure, and many do not have it under control.
 Learn the facts.

 - Be physically active.
-CDC studies show physical activity can improve thinking, reduce risk of depression and anxiety and help you sleep better.
+CDC studies show physical activity can improve thinking, reduce the risk of depression and anxiety, and help you sleep better.
 Here are tips to help you get started.